 We create Firewall Rules to allow a computer to send traffic to / receive traffic from, programs, system services, computers, or users.
 Firewall Rules are being used to specify the computers or users, program, service, or port and protocol.
-This article will show you that how to Reset the Windows Firewall Rules to Default.
+This article will show you that how to reset the Windows Firewall to default rules.

 Firewall Rules can be created for either inbound traffic or outbound traffic.
 Those rules created to take one of three actions for all connections that match the rule’s criteria: